discourse/pups/README.md

 Running: `pups somefile.yaml` will execute the shell script resulting in a file called "hello" with the contents "hello world".

 ### Features

+#### Docker run argument generation

+The `--gen-docker-run-args` argument is used to make pups output arguments be in the format of `docker run <arguments output>`.
+Specifically, pups will take any `env`, `volume`, `labels`, `links`, and `expose` configuration, and coerce that into the format expected by `docker run`.
+This can be useful when pups is being used to configure an image (e.g. by executing a series of commands) that is then going to be run as a container.
+That way, the runtime and image configuration can be specified within the same yaml files.

 #### Environment Variables